wesleywmd/element-shell/README.md

 ## How to install the library

-First, add a repository reference to you composer.json file

-    composer config repositories.element-shell vcs https://github.com/wesleywmd/element-shell

-Then allow composer to install the library
+Install the library with composer

     composer install wesleywmd/element-shell